paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-089-congregate-housing-services.md

 “(B) provides supportive services that address the individual health, mental health or other special needs of such persons.”

 Subsec. (k)(4).
 Pub.
-L. 111–374, § 3(g)(2), substituted “prescribe)” for “prescribe, subject to the limitation under subsection (h)(6) of this section)” and inserted at end “Not later than the date that the Secretary prescribes a limit exceeding the 24 person limit in the previous sentence, the Secretary shall notify the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives of the limit or the intention to prescribe a limit in excess of 24 persons, together with a detailed explanation of the reason for the new limit.”
+L. 111–374, § 3(g)(2), substituted “prescribe)” for “prescribe, subject to the limitation under subsection (h)(6))” and inserted at end “Not later than the date that the Secretary prescribes a limit exceeding the 24 person limit in the previous sentence, the Secretary shall notify the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Financial Services of the House of Representatives of the limit or the intention to prescribe a limit in excess of 24 persons, together with a detailed explanation of the reason for the new limit.”

 Subsec. (k)(5).
 Pub.
 L. 111–374, § 5(7)(D), struck out “a project for” before “supportive housing”.